Tom Holland's net worth: Check out the Spider-Man star's most expensive assets

 If the actor’s movies didn’t leave you speechless, his car collection will!
 His collection majorly comprises Audi cars, however, his recent purchases from Porsche and Rolls Royce are what truly stand out.

 - Rolls-Royce Cullinan Black Badge SUV: Introduced in 2018, the luxury SUV is probably the biggest vehicle produced by the automobile giant.
-Boasting a 6.7-litre V12 twin-turbo engine, 562 horsepower and standing at 2.6 tonnes, the car costs around USD 382,000.
+Boasting a 6.7-litre V12 twin-turbo engine, 562 horsepower and standing at 2.6 tonnes, the car costs around USD 382,000 (INR 3 crore approx.).
 The Black Badge version is a high-output version of the car, and Tom has further personalised it to his liking.

 - Porsche Taycan: The actor flaunted his luxurious beast on Instagram, revealing that it’s the first electric model in his collection.
 The Taycan boasts a timeless and chic design, making it worth all the splurge.
-The car starts at USD 86,700 and goes up to USD 92,480.
+The car starts at USD 86,700 (INR 71 lakh approx.) and goes up to USD 92,480 (INR 76 lakh approx.).

 View this post on Instagram

 - Audi RS7 Sportback: Holland owns a slew of Audi vehicles, and the RS7 Sportback is the perfect blend of the best technology and designs.
 The German car has a twin-turbo 4.0-litre V-8 engine and is powered by a 48-volt hybrid system.
-The car starts at a price of USD 120,900.
+The car starts at a price of USD 120,900 (INR 99 lakh approx.).

 - Audi R8: The car is a powerhouse of engineering with simple yet elegant interiors that make it one of the best offerings by Audi.
-The price of this powerful beast ranges from USD 158,600 to USD 171,000.
+The price of this powerful beast ranges from USD 158,600 to USD 171,000 (1.30 crore to 1.40 crore approx.)

 View this post on Instagram

 - Audi RS7: The Audi RS7 is another marvel that sits beautifully in Tom’s garage.
 It’s one of the fastest four-door sedans on the planet with a 4.0-litre twin-turbo V8 engine as well as a top speed of 190 mph.
-This one’s priced at USD 120,900.
+This one’s priced at USD 120,900 (INR 99 lakh approx.).

 - Audi Q7: Last, but not least, the Q7 model is one of the most versatile luxury SUVs that gives the smoothest driving experience.
 The powerfully designed car has extensive space for up to seven people.
-The variant ranges between USD 58,200 to USD 74,000.
+The variant ranges between USD 58,200 to USD 74,000 (INR 47 lakh to 61 lakh approx.).

 The actor’s sprawling properties